 - THC Rooftop Bar: Just outside of Tapae Gate perched atop a tall building you'll find the THC Rooftop Bar -- a famous hotspot for backpackers and budget travelers.
 The shoes-off environment with a view allows for plenty of enjoyable socializing when the trance music isn't too loud.
 No cover charge; closes 1 a.m.

 - Spicy: Dark and a little seedy, Spicy is one of the very few afterhours options once other bars close.
-Despite the mass of prostitutes that set up camp in the lounge downstairs, the dance floor on the second floor gets smoky and crowded with travelers from all over the world.
-Find spicy outside the moat north of Tapae Gate.
+Despite the mass of prostitutes that set up camp in the lounge, the dance floor gets smoky and crowded with travelers from all over the world.
+Find spicy along the outside of the moat, just a little north of Tapae Gate.
 No cover charge; open late.

 - Zoe in Yellow: A cluster of popular bars can be found around a courtyard just off of Thanon Ratchaphakhinai in the old city.
 Multiple live-music venues, a popular reggae bar, small discos, and a social courtyard with tables and umbrellas provide a lively atmosphere and plenty of choices for entertainment.
 No cover charge; closes around 1 a.m.